yaaintmal/yaaintmal/README.md

 # Yo, awesome human! 🙌🏾 I'm mal! 👋🏾☺️

-Welcome to my digital workshop, where ideas get brewed and brought to life!
 For two decades, I was out there mastering the art of the deal, wrangling projects, and even making technical documents sound... well, less technical.
-But lately, I've traded my corporate cape for a coding keyboard, diving headfirst into the exhilarating world of **full-stack web and app development.** It's like finding a brand new level in a game I've been playing my whole life.
+But lately, I've traded my corporate cape for a coding keyboard, diving headfirst into the exhilarating world of **full-stack web and app development.**

-### Beyond the Code: Future-Forward & Fun 🧠💡

 My curiosity meter is always pegged to "high," especially when it comes to tomorrow's tech. **AI** makes my brain tingle, particularly getting cozy with **local LLMs via Ollama**.
 It's like having a super-smart buddy right on my machine!
 And if there's a microchip and a blinking LED involved, count me in for an **IoT, ESP, Raspberry Pi, or Arduino** adventure.
 Merging tried-and-true methods with cutting-edge innovations?
 That's where the real magic happens.